 The preparation of financial statements in conformity with IFRS requires management to make judgments, estimates and assumptions that affect the application of accounting policies and the reported amounts of assets and liabilities, revenue and expenses, and related disclosures with respect to contingent assets and liabilities.
 We base our judgments, estimates and assumptions on current facts, historical experience and various other factors that we believe are reasonable under the circumstances.
 The economic environment could also impact certain estimates and discount rates necessary to prepare our consolidated financial statements, including significant estimates and discount rates applicable to the determination of the recoverable amounts used in our impairment testing of our non-financial assets (see below).
 Our assessment of these factors forms the basis for our judgments on the carrying values of assets and liabilities, and the accrual of our costs and expenses.
-Actual results could differ materially from our estimates and assumptions on an ongoing basis and make revisions as determined necessary by management.
+Actual results could differ materially from our estimates and assumptions.
+We review our estimates and underlying assumptions on an ongoing basis and make revisions as determined necessary by management.
 Revisions are recognized in the period in which the estimates are revised.

 As a result of the continued and uncertain economic and business impact of the coronavirus disease 2019 (COVID-19) pandemic, we reviewed the estimates, judgments and assumptions used in the preparation of our financial statements for each of the first three quarters of 2020, including with respect to: the determination of whether indicators of impairment exist for our assets and cash generating units (CGUs), the discount rates applied to our net pension and non-pension post-employment benefit assets and liabilities, and in each of the second quarter of 2020 (Q2 2020) and Q3 2020, our eligibility for COVID-19-related government subsidies, grants and/or credits recognized during such periods.
 See note 13.
 We also assessed the impact of COVID-19 on the estimates, judgments and assumptions used in connection with our measurement of deferred tax assets, the credit risk of our customers and the valuation of our inventory during each of the first three quarters of 2020.
 We determined that no significant revisions to such estimates, judgments or assumptions were required for either Q3 2020 or YTD 2020 as a result of COVID-19.
 However, revisions may be required in future periods to the extent that the negative impacts on our business arising from COVID-19 continue or worsen.
-Any such revision (due to COVID-19 or otherwise) may result in, among other things, write-downs or impairments to our assets or CGUs, and/or adjustments to the carrying amount of our accounts receivable and/or inventories, or to the valuation of our deferred tax assets and/or pension assets or obligations, any of which could have a material adverse impact on our results of operations and financial condition, including its impact on overall customer demand, cannot be reasonably estimated at this time.
-Although we expect COVID-19-related disruptions to continue in the near term, we believe that our long-term estimates and assumptions are appropriate.
+Any such revision (due to COVID-19 or otherwise) may result in, among other things, write-downs or impairments to our assets or CGUs, and/or adjustments to the carrying amount of our accounts receivable and/or inventories, or to the valuation of our deferred tax assets and/or pension assets or obligations, any of which could have a material adverse impact on our results of operations and financial condition.
+While we continue to believe the